Master List of Drone Laws (Organized by Country)

 While additional drone regulations exist for a wide range of topics, including equipment on board, purpose of flight, airworthiness, and more, our goal with this resource is to focus on safe and legal piloting of UAVs around the world.

 These links are not exhaustive and simply meant to provide direction.
-We encourage you to perform additional research on your intended application and chosen airspace.
+We are not aviation attorneys, so it goes without saying that you should perform additional research on your intended application of sUAS and chosen airspace.

 Drone Laws: UAV Regulations by Country